neondatabase/website/content/docs/reference/glossary.md

 ## Written data

-A billing metric that measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiB).
+A usage metric that measures the total volume of data written from compute to storage within a given billing period, measured in gigibytes (GiB).
 Writing data from compute to storage ensures the durability and integrity of your data.
-See [Written data](/docs/introduction/billing#written-data).